1011cychien/2021_spring_ntu_calc_07-2/index.md

 Fill out [this form](https://peing.net/zh-TW/1011_cychien) to give a feedback anonymously.
 Your invaluable suggestion makes us better.

 ## FAQ
-Some frequently asked question will be listed here.
+Some frequently asked questions will be listed here.